I am a Nikon shooter. You can see the exact kit I use here

-You can read about how I got to where I am now in my bio
+You can read about how I got to where I am now in my about page

 If I can, I shoot RAW.
 If I'm shooting events for the event photographer to sell immediately on site then I shoot JPG.
 They take up less space and can be presented for sale on the screens as quickly as possible.
 This also means they have to be as perfect as possible so they need little or no editing.

 There is plenty of variety in my workflow, depending on the source images and what the required output will be.
 White background product images and pack shots require a different workflow to equestrian event images.